 - Regularly inspect known mosquito and rodent sources and treat, as necessary, of known mosquito breeding sources.

 - Respond to customer initiated service requests for identification, advice, and/or control measures for mosquitoes, rodents, wildlife, and other invertebrates (ticks, yellow jackets, cockroaches, bees, fleas, flies, etc.).

 - Present at schools, homeowners associations, private businesses, civic groups and other interested groups.

 - Create and distribute educational material on all vectors and vector-borne diseases.

 - Identification of insects and other arthropods by a vector ecologist.

 The public can electronically place a service request or call the District for an onsite consultation for rodent, wildlife and mosquito problems in Santa Clara County.
-Service technicians usually respond within 2-3 business days from receipt of request.

 Download the Vector Control App